Whalley Foundation Inc

 While specific exclusions are not publicly stated, the foundation's pattern shows:

-• No international organizations (US-focused)
+• No international organisations (US-focused)

 • Limited support outside their core geographic areas